-- “Adaptive and Incremental Improvements” is all about continuously optimizing the performance of existing products, services and operations in small steps.
+- “Adaptive and Incremental Improvements” is all about continuously optimising the performance of existing products, services and operations in small steps.
 The challenges are predominantly in engaging everyone to continuously improve in small steps and collaborate when the improvements cross borders of departments or teams.

 - “Pushing Frontiers” is about bigger innovations within the common business logic.
 The challenge is to;

 - avoid a too dominant influence of a few domains and stakeholders